 Three coastal counties and a wealth of national parkland create a setting for an outdoors-focused holiday.

+There are some beautiful seaside towns in Kent.
 From walking along the South Downs to seeing the White Cliffs of Dover – there’s a lot of varied landscapes to explore – where better to strap on a pair of comfortable hiking boots and set off to discover a few places on foot?

 It would be a mistake to think that a break in Kent or Sussex has to be all about the outdoors though.
 All three counties boast more than their fair share of cool historic sites that are ripe for exploration.
 You’ll find some of the UK’s most impressive castles dotted around – a chance to peek into times past and learn about the history of the area and past inhabitants.

 Add to that historic towns like Canterbury, with its long history and magnificent cathedral and you will start to see the appeal.